bgtti/polln/README.md

 Some special mentions:

 - To enable drag and drop on mobile devices, I used the DragDropTouch polyfill from Bernardo-Castilho.
 More information [here](https://github.com/Bernardo-Castilho/dragdroptouch)
-- The library qrcode was used for the code generation:  [qrcode](https://pypi.org/project/qrcode/)
+- The library qrcode.js was used for the code generation:  [qrcode](https://davidshimjs.github.io/qrcodejs/)
 - Chart JS was used to create the bar chart: [chartJS](https://www.chartjs.org/)
 - Damjan Pavlica made swipe effects on the presentation possible with this [StackOverflow answer](https://stackoverflow.com/a/56663695/14517941)
 - Kyle from Web Dev Simplified wrote the question drag&drop login in [a video](https://www.youtube.com/watch?v=jfYWwQrtzzY&t=655s